janenov/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Transformation details

+As per requirements of this assignment, Inertial Signals folder was not used at all, since only mean and standard deviation was required for calculations and this data comes from X_train and X_test

 There are 5 parts:

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+Uses descriptive activity names to name the activities in the data set, I only changed the feature name that included "BodyBody" string in it, the rest seem clear to me.
+Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 How run_analysis.R implements the above steps:

-Require reshapre2 and data.table librareis.
+data.table library is required
 Load both test and train data
 Load the features and activity labels.
 Extract the mean and standard deviation column names and data.